 The ninth and tenth grade, or high school, bands provide the students with their introduction to the marching program.
 The high school bands rehearse outside the school day during the fall and perform at all home football games.
 In addition to the UIL and TMEA events in which the middle schools compete, the high school bands also enter UIL marching contest.
 In addition to the local performance opportunities, the high school bands take an in-state, overnight trip to a performance festival on alternate years.

 The McKinney High School Choir Department is comprised of five performing ensembles ranging from entry-level singers to pre-collegiate performers.
 Choirs are “co-curricular” offerings meaning that they have a TEKS based, state-approved curriculum but have portions of their activities that are classified as “extra-curricular.”
 Membership requires an audition/interview with the directors.
 Students are placed in skill appropriate groups.
 In addition to its normal concert season, the McKinney High School Choirs are notable because of their annual “Feast of Carols” Madrigal Dinner and “THE PORCH” concert.
-Interested students should contact Mr. Garms or Ms. Johnston for more information regarding choir.
+Interested students should contact Ms. Johnston or Mr. Lessmann for more information regarding choir.

 The Marquettes promote school spirit and teach students the art of dance/drill.
 The Marquettes perform all Varsity football games, pep rallies, competitions, and at a variety of community events.
 Auditions for Marquettes are held every year in the spring.